 Successful completion of the NRS201 course qualifies the student to apply to sit for the NCLEX-PN board exam.
 To apply to take the NCLEX-PN board exam, students must apply for graduation by the college deadline for the semester.
-To apply for graduation, please go to Student Services and complete a graduation application for an advanced certificate.
-Meet with your assigned nursing program advisor in Student Services to have the application reviewed and signed.
 Complete fingerprinting for the Arizona State Board of Nursing (NOT for DPS).
 Once the student has successfully completed the semester, apply for licensure with the Arizona State Board of Nursing.